spotinst/help/src/docs/spot-pc/troubleshooting/monitored-metrics.md

 A high value indicates reduced connection quality between the user’s physical location and the location of their virtual desktop.
 This is an ongoing measurement, making it more relevant than the quality of a user’s login time since that is a point-in-time metric.
 This may manifest in “it feels slow” complaints or user sessions spontaneously disconnecting.

-**Resolving high Round Trip Time:** First, use the time interval function to change how long the data is displayed.
+**Resolving High Round Trip Time:** First, use the time interval function to change how long the data is displayed.
 This can give you a sense of when the issue originally began and whether there is a recurring pattern.
 If the issue is consistent, then consider adding additional Sites to resolve geographic-based challenges users are facing.
 Root cause resolutions for these issues are ultimately up to the ISPs responsible for the networks and the hops in between those networks.
 Tools like Traceroute or Pingplotter can help identify where the challenges lie in the connection at a point in time.

 #### User Input Delay
 Indicates the average amount of time it takes a user’s action to take effect and be shown to them in their virtual desktop consumption for the period indicated.
 This is often reflected in how quickly the user sees the text they type appear in an email or in a Word document.
 The default time interval displayed is the last 15 minutes, with multiple data-points per minute.